aaort/verification_code_field/README.md

-## Important
+**This package is only tested on Android and iOS !!!**

-**This package is only tested on Android and iOS**
+## Overview

 Simple verification code input field

-Carefully read available props and functionalities to be able to decide whether this package is what you are looking for or not.
+Carefully read available props and functionalities to be able to decide whether this package is what you're looking for or not.
 In case you need more advanced features you can take a look at [Flutter_Pinput](https://github.com/Tkko/Flutter_Pinput.git) and [pin_code_fields](https://github.com/adar2378/pin_code_fields.git)

 ## Demo